Skip to main content

 Annual water quality report

-Annual Water Quality Report, 2022EBMUD is pleased to report that in 2022 your drinking water quality surpassed every state and federal requirement that safeguards public health.
+Annual Water Quality Report 2023 CoverEBMUD is pleased to report that in 2023 your drinking water quality surpassed every state and federal requirement that safeguards public health.
 If you would like a report mailed to you, please email us or call 866-403-2683.

 Previous years' reports can be viewed on the Archives page.
-The 2022 report is available in Spanish and Chinese.
+The 2023 report will be available in Spanish and Chinese by summer of 2024.

 Water quality FAQs